csoulakian/Facility-Management-System-Java/README.md

 ###Project 1: Facility Management System Design and Implementation

+**To Run:** There are 3 clients in src/main/java/com/facility/view (FacilityClient, UseClient, and MaintenanceClient).
+Run one client at a time and comment out the others in src/main/java/com/facility/view/Client.

 **Project Description:**

 In this project, we will start providing an object domain model for Facility Management System by